Imagery Rescripting for PTSD

 Therapists who use imagery rescripting techniques help defuse these unwanted mental pictures.

 Fundamentally, you paint a new mental picture in which you are in control, calm and coping well with that task or situation, to help you to move forward more confidently.
-This makes imagery rescripting a useful tool for helping with PTSD symptoms such as social anxiety and lack of self-belief.
+This makes imagery rescripting a useful tool for helping with PTSD or C-PTSD symptoms such as social anxiety and lack of self-belief.

 To take part in Imagery Rescripting Therapy, please speak to your GP, therapist or mental health team.